Find online courses made by experts from around the world.

 As a teacher and lifelong learner, I'm excited to engage my creativity and expertise to help students and other learners engage in empowering learning experiences that will help them succeed in their careers, education, and lives.
 With thirteen years experience as an Assistant Professor in English, writing, and composition at Georgia Southern University, I have acquired experience teaching writing and composition, creative writing, critical thinking and logic, online learning, research methods, first year college experience, student-centered learning, editing, grammar, and literature.

-How I Relate to Students--Stop Striving and Start Thriving
+How I Help Students to Stop Striving and Start Thriving

 I know what it's like to work hard for something and overcome obstacles to your dreams.
 I know what it's like to not have things handed to you.
 I know what it's like to watch the other guy get ahead when you don't.
 I know what it's like to learn things when they don't come naturally to you.
 I know what it's like to persist on days you don't even know what you're doing or if you'll make it.
 I take these personal experiences and use them to relate to you with understanding and care.
 I have many achieved goals in spite of challenges, and I can help you do the same, because I understand what it's like to be there.
 I help students Stop Striving and Start Thriving.